lightclient/blog/content/blog/2026-09-04-frames-are-all-you-need/index.md

 Extensibility is what separates frames from most other account abstraction proposals, and observability is what makes them feasible in production.

-## Public mempool subset
+Another way to look at it: the combination of these properties give us the possibility for more general transaction dependencies.
+Today a transaction is valid if the signature is valid and the nonce / balance checks pass.
+There are many other types of dependencies we might want to handle though: expiry time, the validity of an aggregated signature, having balance in a [new type of state][utxo], and more.
+Frames can handle this without container changes.
+In some cases, no protocol change is needed at all.
+In others, a less invasive change is made to add a frame mode or EVM instruction intended to be used by frames.
+We'll walk through more of these ideas in-depth in the example extensions.

+## Subsets of frames

+A guiding principle we've held while designing frames is that unless there is a good reason a certain behavior should be limited or disallowed by the protocol, we should not constrain the protocol rules.
+We do this because it's easier to increase the available subset via out-of-protocol means versus changing consensus rules.
+This also means not all functionality of frames is available to all users, in particular users of the public mempool and users of other EVM chains.
+Below we sketch this out further and explain how we expect them to safely utilize a subset of frames.

+### Public Mempool

-It's important to note also that there is a distinction between what is possible with frames and what is possible with frames in the public mempool.
-Because frames are so extensible, only a subset of what is possible can be safely propagated over the public mempool.
+Only a subset of what is possible can be safely propagated over the public mempool.
 This is because some features can't be reasoned about safely, even with improved observability.
 [Revert protection][revert-protection] is a good example, because by definition it requires the full execution of the operation to complete before deciding if the transaction should be considered valid or not.
 Imagine a mempool full of those that could be invalidated by flipping a bit.
 Cheap DoS.

+For a more complete discussion of what rules may or may not be allowed, as well as how we see the spectrum of permissionless use and complexity, see the [frame mempool][frame-mempool] document.

+### Other chains

+The design goals and extensions outlined below are a very layer-one-centric view of transacting.
+Other EVM environments have different requirements and constraints, but there are two that come up frequently:

+- **Static determinability** -- The ability to determine, statically, if a transaction is includable or not.
+This is often critical in very high performance, low fee chains due to i) the raw throughput and/or ii) the infrastructure cost of centralized sequencers / RPCs being paid directly by chain designers.
+Static determinability and true programmable validity are fundamentally at odds.
+Until a user can construct a zk proof that their transaction is valid against some prestate, arbitrary validation always needs to be executed.
+Other EVM chains have to decide if they want to support programmable validity.
+They may prefer a prix-fixe list of cryptographic algorithms instead.
+While this isn't appropriate for L1, it may be important on other chains.
+This can be done via frames in a number of ways which we will discuss below.
+- **Unified UX** -- Centrally planned chains often consider their chain a *product*, and as a product *owner* they owe a certain responsibility for providing a complete experience to users.
+The vertical integration makes this possible: as protocol designers, infrastructure providers, wallet owners, etc. they have the latitude to enforce a certain standard for the default experience on the chain.
+This, again, requires some degree of enforcement.

+Frames can offer the above characteristics in a few ways, but they generally all depend on the protocol designers enforcing the prix-fixe menu.
+[Keystores][eip-8130] are a good example how this could be done.
+Accounts delegate directly to a keystore implementation which the protocol can reason about statically.
+Protocol rules or `DELEGATECALL` can allow custom functionality after the initial validation to be executed.
+An even simpler solution with good portability is to only allow accounts who use known wallet implementations to transact with frames.
+The validation of these wallets can be modeled in client code and the validity is then determinable without invoking an EVM.

+Ultimately, both the [keystore][eip-8130] style approach and general frame approach can achieve similar results in their own way.
+The EVM is quasi-turing-complete and therefore it becomes a bit of a stylistic debate as to which design to use.

 ## Showcase of frame extensions